Current Affairs

 A feminine figure has recently emerged in the Kim dynasty: Kim Yo-jong, the little sister of North Korean leader Kim Jong-un.

-This compelling portrait of Kim Yo-jong offers a unique behind-the-scenes look the ruthless brutality of the North Korean dictatorship.
+This compelling portrait of Kim Yo-jong offers a unique behind-the-scenes look at the ruthless brutality of the North Korean dictatorship.

 THE TREASURES OF VATICAN [2x52’]